Pre-Fortress-2/PF2-Website/_posts/updates/0.7/2022-03-01-update-070-grenades.md

 {% include video.html video='gas-grenade.mp4' loop=1 blog=1 %}

-My hopes with this implementation is for it to be more of a lite area denial grenade, it's not likely to kill you, but it's immediately gonna make you more vulnerable by sapping away your first line of protection.
+My hopes with this implementation is for it to be more of a lite area denial grenade, it's not likely to kill you, but it's gonna start sapping away your first line of protection making you pretty vulnerable.